Srikar04/MyHome-App/README.md

 ## Credits 🙌

-My Home App was developed with dedication and attention to detail by [Your Name].
+My Home App was developed with dedication and attention to detail by Srikar04.

 Make home management a breeze! 🏠🔧